Ayushkalamkar/tailwindprops/README.md

 # React + Vite

-It is a project which is used for random password genrator
+It is a project which is used for changing the background color which is used using react